Low down payment, higher costs

 Next, loans with lower down payments usually come with higher interest rates.

-Finally, a big reason is something called private mortgage insurance, or PMI.
+Finally, a big reason is something that's often dreaded called private mortgage insurance, or PMI.

 Benefits of a 20% down payment

-If you don't want to put 20% down, the lender make you buy PMI.
+If you don't want to put that much money down, understand that the lender will make you buy PMI.
 It's insurance that pays off the loan if you ever stop paying.
 PMI can be expensive, and the premiums are tacked onto your mortgage payments.

 Some types of mortgages — including VA loans — allow for low down payments with no PMI.